Gi-Kharis/Demo_1/README.md.txt

-This is my first project on github
+This is my first project on github/me